Anticipating reconnecting with my friend and GAP

 color and soul that travels the viewer through mazes of hidden history of the female archetype, of the tribal imperative, of human presence on the shared planet , marked with traces of that presence into a clearing rich with implications of the necessity and persistence of the creative instinct.

 I have known and worked with Rogers since the mid eighties in San Francisco and San Jose, California and most recently as a participant in Global Art Project residencies, workshops and presentations in Lecce, Italy and as host of activities sponsored by The Mazatlan Board of Tourism as well as in her own print studio.
-Her dynamism as an artist and creative person informs not only her work but her commitment to exposure of the undervalued and frequently over looked role of the female energy in our global
+Her dynamism as an artist and creative person informs not only her work but her commitment to exposure of the undervalued and frequently over looked role of the female energy in our global community.

 Carl Heyward